shaloo/docs.arcana/docs/setup/config-custom-oauth.md

 ## Step 2: Configure JWK Settings

-* **JWK URL**: This is a read-only URL exposed by the custom OAuth server or any other server that manages the cryptographic keys or JSON Web Keys (JWK) as per the [IETF RFC7517](https://datatracker.ietf.org/doc/html/rfc7517) standard.
+* **JWKS URL**: This is a read-only URL exposed by the custom OAuth server or any other server that manages the cryptographic keys or JSON Web Keys (JWK) as per the [IETF RFC7517](https://datatracker.ietf.org/doc/html/rfc7517) standard.
-* **JWK ID**: Specify a user identifier or email ID.
+* **User Identifier String**: Select type of user identifier as sub, email or a custom string with specificed value.
-* **JWT Attributes/Claims**: Key, value pairs of attributes/claims that can be used to verify the JWT.
+* **JWT Validation (Optional)**: Specify one or more key, value pairs of attributes/claims that can be used to verify the JWT.
+* **Issuer**: A string value identifier representing the principal that issued the JWT.
+* **Audience**: A string value that represents the recipient that the JWT is intended for.

 See [[concept-custom-oauth|custom OAuth settings]] for details.